unixpickle/rwa/experiments/sentiment/README.md

 The pure RWA achieved an accuracy of 79.4% at the end of training, not to mention its much worse cross-entropy.

 As an extra experiment, I trained the hybrid model for a few more epochs with a smaller learning rate.
-It overfit significantly:
+It overfit:

 ![Overfit validation](graphs/hybrid_overfit.png)